Skip to navigation Skip to main content

 Contents

-A pack of plugins for generating an RSS feed (actually an Atom feed, but who’s counting) using the Nunjucks templating engine.
+A pack of plugins for generating an RSS (or Atom or JSON) feed using the Nunjucks templating syntax.

 Available on npm.